AndyML13/data_labeling/Labeling data/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── data_label_animal                <- Source code for use in this project.
+└── src               <- Source code for use in this project.
     │
     ├── __init__.py    <- Makes data_label_animal a Python module
     │